Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Background

 \subsection{A parameterisation using maximal surfaces}

 In this paper we use another parameterisation of the deformation space of GHMC anti-de Sitter structures on $S \times \R$, introduced by Krasnov and Schlenker (\cite{Schlenker-Krasnov}).
 We recall here the main steps of their construction.\\ \\ Let $M$ be a GHMC anti-de Sitter $3$-manifold.
-It is well-known (\cite{foliationCMC}, see also \cite{bon_schl} and \cite{TambuCMC} for generalisations) that $M$ contains a unique embedded maximal surface $\Sigma$, i.e. with vanishing mean curvature.
+It is well-known (\cite{foliationCMC}) that $M$ contains a unique embedded maximal surface $\Sigma$, i.e. with vanishing mean curvature.
 By the Fundamental Theorem of surfaces embedded in anti-de Sitter space, $\Sigma$ is uniquely determined by its induced metric $I$ and its shape operator $B:T\Sigma \rightarrow T\Sigma$, which are related to each other by the Gauss-Codazzi equations:

 where we have denoted with $K_{I}$ the curvature of the metric $I$.
-The first equation implies that the second fundamental form $II=I(B\cdot, \cdot)$ is the real part of a quadratic differential $q$, which is holomorphic for the complex structure compatible with the metric, in the following sense.
-For every couple of vector fields $X$ and $Y$ on $\Sigma$, we have
+The first equation, together with the fact that $B$ is traceless, implies that the second fundamental form $II=I(B\cdot, \cdot)$ is the real part of a quadratic differential $q$ (\cite{Hopf}), which is holomorphic for the complex structure compatible with the metric, in the following sense.
+For every pair of vector fields $X$ and $Y$ on $\Sigma$, we have

 In a local conformal coordinate $z$, we can write $q=f(z)dz^{2}$ and $I=e^{2u}|dz|^{2}$.
 Thus, $\Re(q)$ is the bilinear form that in the frame $\{\partial_{x}, \partial_{y}\}$ is represented by